Are you considering the purchase of a Brinell hardness tester?

 Foundrax’s hardness testing machines are supremely tough.
 Every component has been designed to give trouble-free operation over many years.
 Not only that, but they offer integral automatic indentation measurement as an option, giving dramatic savings in time and labour costs over their lifetime of service.
 They offer tremendous value for money.

-The photo shows the test head of our new 400 series machine (photographed during its 300,000-cycle bench trial), where the rugged construction is clearly evident.
+The photo shows our field-proven test head fitted on our new 400 series machine (photographed during its 300,000-cycle bench trial), where the rugged construction is clearly evident.

 You can read more about how Foundrax pioneered automatic indentation measurement below.